Manuel Rosenberg

-Manuel Rosenberg (January 29, 1897-April 28, 1967) was an American illustrator, cartoonist, writer, lecturer, teacher, editor, and publisher.
+Manuel Rosenberg (January 29, 1897 – April 28, 1967) was an American illustrator, cartoonist, writer, lecturer, teacher, editor, and publisher.
 From 1917 to 1930, he was the chief artist for the Scripps-Howard chain of newspapers and the art editor of the Cincinnati Post.

 Biography

 Early years

-Manuel Rosenberg was born in New Orleans, Louisiana, on January 29, 1897, to Russian Jewish immigrants.
-Father, Benjamin Rosenberg, (1869-1941) was a cap maker born in Minsk and his mother, Celia Jasin Rosenberg, (1873-1958) was born in Kyiv.
+Manuel (or Emmanuel) Rosenberg was born in New Orleans, Louisiana, on January 29, 1897, to Jewish immigrant parents.
+His father, Benjamin Rosenberg (1869–1941), was a cap maker born in Minsk and his mother, Celia Jasin Rosenberg (1873–1958), was born in Brest to parents born in Breslau (now Wrocław, Poland).

-The Rosenbergs were a working-class family that lived in the Over-the-Rhine immigrant neighborhood near downtown.
-Rosenberg’s two siblings, Simon (1899-1981) and Jessie Rosenberg Tyroler (1901-1987), were both born in Cincinnati.
-Simon ran “Rosenbergs” the family dry goods store with mother Celia.
+The family moved to Cincinnati shortly after his birth.
+The Rosenbergs were a working-class Yiddish-speaking family that lived in the Over-the-Rhine immigrant neighborhood near downtown.
+Rosenberg's two siblings, Simon (1899–1981) and Jessie Rosenberg Tyroler (1901–1987), were both born in Cincinnati before Benjamin left the family and moved to California.
+Celia ran Rosenberg's, the family dry goods store, with Simon.
 Jessie married an optometrist and moved to Columbus.
-Father Benjamin left the family and headed for the west coast -- Los Angeles and San Francisco.
-Rosenberg was the only family member to stay in touch with his father.
+Manuel was the only family member to stay in touch with his father, who remarried in 1911 to Jennie Schafland (or Shefflen) and had a daughter, Adella Rosenberg Strauss (1912–2006).